 Please note, due to safety precautions for both clients and horses, we are no longer able to take clients over the age of 70, or in excess of 180 pounds.

 If we are able to place your client, please be advised and prepared by wearing proper attire and sturdy shoes.
 You may be needed to assist in your client's class as a volunteer.

-For more information regarding our programs or assistance with the prospective client registration process, please contact PHR office at 303-841-4043, or email firstname.lastname@example.org
+For more information regarding our programs or assistance with the prospective client registration process, please contact the Ranch at 303-841-4043, or email firstname.lastname@example.org